kaakaww/workshop-graphql-testing/README.md

 [Sign up](https://app.stackhawk.com) for a StackHawk Developer Account.
 Create an API Key, App ID, Environment, and HawkScan initial configuration file in the Getting Started flow.

+Follow the guidance to save your StackHawk API key to `~/.hawk/hawk.rc`

 Copy the intial HawkScan configuration file, `stackhawk.yml`, to the base of your project directory:

 ```yaml